 Annual leave – 4 weeks pre allocated in program

 Minimum of two supernumerary shifts will be provided at the commencement of each new rotation.

 Click here to access the Preference Form 2024 in both Word & PDF Version:

 A team of Nursing/Midwifery Educators, Clinical Support Midwives/Nurses and ward nurse/midwives are available to guide and support in the clinical setting.

 Graduate program coordinator and Line managers are available for support to all graduates.

 Development and delivery of a project for Professional Development (in nursing or midwifery rotation)

 Participation in Graduate Study Days

-A certificate will be presented on successful completion of the Graduate Midwife Program
+A certificate will be presented on successful completion of the Combined Graduate Midwife/Nurse Program

-These study days aim to prepare graduates for commencement in the organisation, ensure competencies are met and practice development addressed and enhance knowledge and bridge the theory to practice gap.
+These study days aim to prepare graduates for commencing in the organisation, ensure competencies are met, practice development addressed and enhance knowledge and bridge the theory to practice gap.